Ukraine – Shame

 It was in the mid ’80s, I was on my 4th or 5th hot run into Eastern Europe.
 Our purpose had been completed, but we had to hang out in-country until our visas expired.
 Leaving early was just not a good idea, so we usually ended a trip with 4 or 5 days of vacation.

 There was still always a chance of getting marked and flopped by local A.V.O. agent, (Allamvedelmi Osztaly – Hungarian KGB) or KGB.
 We were very careful to avoid alcohol, bars, women and anything that was not wholesome touristy activity during these waiting periods.
 The safest activity was to go to a museum and Budapest has excellent museums.

-My travel partner, Heiney, and I were in the industrial section of the Palace Museum around noon on our last day in country (Please, try not to make fun of his name it is short for Heinrich, and he was a better man than I will ever be – I miss him).
+My Executive Officer and travel partner, Heiney, and I were in the industrial section of the Palace Museum around noon on our last day in country (Please, try not to make fun of his name it is short for Heinrich, and he was a better man than I will ever be – I miss him).
 We were greeted by an old Hungarian who appeared to be both janitor and manager of the display we were looking at.

 It was a factory scene with small children and women working sewing machines.
 The foreground had vintage factory equipment you could walk around and in between.
 It had the effect of making the machines blend in with the mural to complete the illusion of a 19th-century factory.

 The old Hungarian almost blended into the background and startled me when he spoke.
 “You are from the West, Ja?
 Deutschland? Österreich?”
 I was on a US passport so I told him I was American.
 “Amerikaner?
 Hmmm;” he seemed both puzzled and impressed.